thesp0nge/armoredcode.github.io/_posts/2019-04-19-a-tale-of-a-restricted-charset-shellcode-generation.markdown

 we want to write and by finding 2 or 3 values that when added will result in our word's complement.

+Those values will be subtracted from EAX register, after it has been set to 0.
+At the end, EAX will be set to the desired word and it can be pushed into the stack.

 {% highlight python %}
   def generate_add_eax_sum_shellcode(result):
   compl_two = int("FFFFFFFF", 16) - int(result, 16) + 1